Ultrafast Lasers

 - The term is also used for ultrafast laser systems comprising an ultrafast laser and some kind of pulse amplifier.
 In some cases, the high repetition rate pulse train of a mode-locked laser is just amplified to a higher power level, raising the pulse energy as much as the average power.
 In other cases, the pulse repetition rate is substantially or even dramatically reduced with a pulse picker.
 The pulse energy obtainable with amplification can then be much higher; in extreme cases, it is multiple joules, and the peak power can be extremely high (in the terawatt or even petawatt region).

-A more precise but less common term is actually ultrashort pulse lasers; such lasers utilize ultrafast processes and emit light with very fast changes of optical power, but are strictly speaking not ultrafast themselves.
+A more precise but less common term is actually ultrashort pulse lasers; such lasers utilize ultrafast processes and emit light with very fast changes in optical power, but are strictly speaking not ultrafast themselves.

 Types of Ultrafast Lasers